Yaser-alshoibi/Arduino_robot_arm/README.md

 # Arduino_robot_arm

-Connecting five servo motors to Arduino
+I made a circuits with five servo motors and five potentiometer and arduino, which can control all motors by each potentiometer to rotate between 0 and 90 degrees.